 If your device requires access to a departmental VLAN (rather than using the default “Protected VLAN”), you will need to ask your department IT support team to modify (or create) your registration for you.

-Device registration for a departmental network (VLAN) is done at the same website as the MAC address registration, however only authorized department IT support staff have the ability to grant access to VLANs other than the “Protected VLAN.”
+Device registration for a departmental network (VLAN) is done using UB My Devices Portal, however only authorized department IT support staff have the ability to grant access to VLANs other than the “Protected VLAN.”